PyroJayxX/Bilandog-Ecommerce-V2/README.md

 Remastered version of Bilandog website I made from 2021.

+- Backend server is not yet deployed to the cloud so only localhost works for now.

 Created for the purpose of practicing Django Stack:

 - Frontend: ReactJS with NextJS framework and Tailwind CSS